 Homemade Freezer Garlic Bread

-Make your own freezer garlic bread slices, ready to bake on a moments notice.
-Make two or ten slices whenever you want them.
+Make your own homemade freezer garlic bread slices, ready to bake on demand.
+Bake two or ten frozen slices at a time, ready in minutes!

 - 2 Tbsp olive oil $0.32